-In our previous blog, we provided a general overview of fire test standards currently being used to support Building Regulation requirements for compliance.
-This week we will cover present insurer standards for the fire performance of panels for a building’s exterior.
+In this blog, we will cover present insurer standards for the fire performance of panels for a building’s exterior.
 All EPIC members offer PIR insulated panel systems that satisfy the test and certification criteria of The Loss Prevention Certification Board (LPCB) and/or FM Global.

 As part of the building regulations review currently underway, the EPIC proposal (supported by leading professional fire organisations) advocates for all panels on buildings below 18 m in height to be LPCB or FM Global certified as one of a number of measures to assure the industry of the quality of construction.

 LPCB is endorsed by the UK’s Chief Fire and Rescue Adviser, Peter Holland.
 The head of the Fire Protection Association, Jonathan O’Neill, told Sky News that LPCB addresses shortcomings in the statutory regulations that Grenfell Tower relied on, stating:

 “Insurers are writing their own building regulations in addition to the current building regulations because the current ones just don’t do the job of maintaining building integrity”.

 Insurer standards are primarily loss prevention standards used by the insurance industry to prioritise property protection.
 As a result, tests used currently focus on the economic impact of fire, weather damage, or other such events to assist specifiers and building professionals.
 There are a number of tests designed for this purpose, but this blog will look at the main ones presently used to meet insurer standards for the fire performance of cladding systems.
 The two most widely recognised in the industry are:

 LPS 1181 part 1: External envelope of buildings